Formed in 1965, Diabetes WA is a not-for-profit, member based organisation that has served the Western Australian community for more than 50 years.

 MARY ANNE STEPHENS

-Mary Anne joined the Diabetes WA Board in 2015 and was appointed as Board Chair in 2020.
-She has more than 25 years’ experience in the financial services sector in Australia and the United States.
-Much of her recent experience has been in senior leadership roles within both insurance and not-for-profit organisations.
+Mary Anne Stephens joined the Board of DWA in 2015 and was appointed Chair in 2020.
+She has more than 25 years’ senior leadership experience in the financial services, IT, Aged Care and not-for-profit sectors.

 DR ALAN WRIGHT